-If you are eligible for an evaluation under the Vocational Rehabilitation program, you must complete an application and meet with a Vocational Rehabilitation Counselor (VRC).
-If the VRC determines that an employment handicap exists as a result of a service-connected disability, you will be entitled to services.
+If the VA determines that an employment handicap exists as a result of a service-connected disability, you will be entitled to services.
 You and the VRC will then continue counseling to select a track of services and jointly develop a plan to address your rehabilitation and employment needs.

 The rehabilitation plan will specify an employment or independent living goal, identify intermediate goals, outline services and resources needed to achieve these goals.
 You and the VRC will work together to implement the plan and achieve successful rehabilitation.

-If the VRC determines that you are not entitled to services, her or she will help you locate other resources to address any rehabilitation and employment needs identified during the evaluation.
-Referral to other resources may include state vocational rehabilitation programs, Department of Labor employment programs for disabled veterans, state, federal or local agencies providing services for employment or small business development, internet-based resources for rehabilitation and employment, and information about applying for financial aid.
+If the VRC determines that you are not entitled to services, they will help you locate other resources to address any rehabilitation and employment needs identified during the evaluation.
+These resources may include state vocational rehabilitation programs, Department of Labor employment programs for disabled veterans etc.

-If you believe that you may be eligible for VR&E services, you can get started today by applying online at the Department of Veterans Affairs VONAPP site.
+If you believe that you may be eligible for VR&E services, you can get started today by applying online.

 VR&E Entitlement Details

-Once your eligibility has been established you will be scheduled to meet with a Vocational Rehabilitation Counselor (VRC) for a comprehensive evaluation to determine if you are "entitled" to Vocational Rehabilitation services.
+Once your eligibility has been established you will be scheduled to meet with a VRC for a comprehensive evaluation to determine if you are "entitled" to Veterans Readiness and Employment services.
 This entitlement evaluation includes the following:

-- An assessment of the veteran's interests, aptitudes, and abilities.
+- An assessment of the your interests, aptitudes, and abilities.

-- An assessment of whether service connected disabilities impair the veteran's ability to find and/or hold a job using the occupational skills he or she has already developed.
+- An assessment of whether service connected disabilities impair your ability to find and/or hold a job using the occupational skills you have already developed.